 “I’m sorry guys, but I haven’t had a chance to do any baking this year.
 Are there any treats you would like me to buy?”

 I love baking for my boys at Christmas.
 It is one of the ways I show my love.
 They all have their favorite cookies and Christmas isn’t Christmas without them.

 But I hadn’t had a chance to bake.
 Not only that but the gifts weren’t wrapped, and I couldn’t locate their stockings.

-All I wanted to do was hide behind some boxes and feed on Christmas chocolates.
+All I wanted to do was curl up and feed on Christmas chocolates.
 But I hadn’t even managed to get to the store and buy any.

 When life happens

 Three weeks ago we moved to a new house I never thought it would be possible for us to have our own house, so buying our little cottage has been thrilling.
 Yet the process of packing, moving, and cleaning the old house has been physically exhausting.

 To make matters worse we had a septic tank incident one week after we moved in.